TobbeTripitaka/bib_fix/README.md

 # Clean your bib

+Many reference management softwares don't supoort regex when searching for systematic errors or unconsistancies in the bib-file.

-This snipplet uses regex and Python to fix my references.
-In this example I wanted to put uppes case letters in the title in curle brackets, to ensure that place names are compiled correctly.
+This snipplet uses regex and Python to fix a reference list.
+In this example I wanted to put uppes case letters in the title field in curly brackets, to ensure that place names are compiled correctly.

-The script can easliy be modified for your needs.
+The script can easliy be modified for any needs.

 Example: